rrodakowski/nibbler/README.md

 I recommend using a cron job to run the aggregator and send the newsletter daily.

+You will need a subscriptions.xml (an OPML file) in the same dir as nibbler or pass it the subscription dir in the command line options.

 # License

 MIT license, a permissive open-source license.